skhiggins/PythonTools/README.md

 # PythonTools
-Tools for web scraping and data wrangling in Python
+Tools for web scraping and task automation in Python